 The creation of volleyball by William G. Morgan in Holyoke, Massachusetts came out of the need to give an older demographic a way to exercise without being too difficult to perform.
-Originally termed "Mintonette," the game was given the name we are familiar with today soon after its inception as a sport.
+Originally termed "Mintonette," the game was renamed to volleyball soon after its inception as a sport.

 Scoring a point can be done in a few different ways.
 First, one team may hit the ball over the net and have it land, inbounds, on the opposing team's side.
 Alternatively, one team may hit the ball in a manner that causes it to land out of bounds.
 The other team earns a point when the ball goes out of bounds.
 Additionally, a violation on one team results in a point for the other team.

 In volleyball, there is a first and second referee, as well as line referees.
 The first referee observes the action from a stant, which provides a clear view of what goes on above the net and down on the court.
 The second referee assists the first ref while at floor level.
 They are referred to as the "up referee," and "down refere."
 The first referee watches for faults involving the ball, and the second referee will judge errors committed by the defending team.
 The line referees stand at opposite corners of the court and determine whether a ball has landed in or out.
 They also call foot faults on serves and watch the antennas on the net.

 Knowing lingo and terminology is very important when watching or playing volleyball.
 To fully enjoy yourself and understand everything, you will need to know the lingo.
 Below are a few terms that are commonly used in the sport.

 |Ace||When a ball is served and it touches the ground without an opponent touching it|

 |Kill||When an athlete hits, tips, or passes the ball to the other side of the net directly resulting in a point|

 |Joust||Two players up at the net fighting for a ball at the top of the net|

 |Dig||Occurs when the ball goes past the blocker, and the defender gets the ball before it touches the ground|